-I’ve been immersing myself in business books lately for work I’m doing with of a client of mine.
-One book that I really enjoyed is Daniel H. Pink’s To Sell is Human.
+I’ve been immersing myself in business books lately for work I’m doing with a client.
+One book I really enjoyed is Daniel H. Pink’s To Sell is Human.

-As a writer/editor, I haven’t read many books about sales and marketing but that will probably change now that I’ve come across Pink’s central message: “Like it or not, we’re all in sales now.”
+As a writer and editor, I haven’t read many books about sales and marketing but that will probably change now that I’ve come across Pink’s central message: “Like it or not, we’re all in sales now.”

 Pink’s definition of sales veers away from the traditional image of a salesperson trying to persuade a customer to purchase something and focuses instead on the idea that we’re all constantly trying to move people.
 Pink asks “What percentage of your work involves convincing or persuading people to give up something they value (attention, effort, time, money, etc.) for something you can offer?”

 I thought about my own circle of family and friends.
 Some work directly in sales, but many others are writers and editors, music and voice teachers, graphic designers, accountants, builders, hair stylists, and plumbers―and what struck me is how many of us work for ourselves!
 So even if we started our careers in jobs that didn’t require much in the way of sales, a lot of us are finding that we need to get up to speed on how to “move” people now that we’re self-employed.

 Whether you work for a large company or for yourself, Pink gets into specific strategies on how to move people, effective ways to pitch your product/idea/self, how to sell if you’re an extravert or an introvert, and how to frame messages to maximize their impact.

 I don’t know what this says about me and my sales-related interests, but the concept from the book that has really stuck is the discussion map.
 As Pink says, “Walking a mile in another’s shoes sometimes requires a map.”